Roark, Werth lead Nationals past Phillies 4-0

 ODUBEL ON THE MOVE

 Phillies All-Star CF Odubel Herrera will likely play a corner outfield spot in winter ball.
-Mackanin has been impressed with Aaron Altherr in center and prospect Roman Quinn also plays there.
+Manager Pete Mackanin has been impressed with Aaron Altherr in center and prospect Roman Quinn also plays there.

 Nationals: RHP Stephen Strasburg threw a bullpen session one week after he was placed on the DL with elbow soreness.
 Strasburg is expected to return to the rotation when he’s eligible.